DylanT98/Home_Lab_Environment/README.md

 * **Troubleshooting:** Documenting real-world errors and systematic resolution processes.

 * ## Documentation
-For a detailed look at the challenges faced and resolved during this project, please refer to the Troubleshooting Log
+For a detailed look at the challenges faced and resolved during this project, please refer to the Troubleshooting Log and Project Log.